Dining Room Playroom Combo

 Imagine this scenario, if you will.
 A family has a large, spacious room with a table, eight chairs and a buffet.
 The room sits empty day-after-day.
 A couple times a year they have a bevvy of family and friends over for a large meal where they unearth the china they received for their wedding, and eat a meal at the table.
 Meanwhile, their living room is piling up with toys, the kids rooms can’t be contained, and if they have to clean the kids’ art projects off the kitchen table to eat dinner one more time, they just may lose it.
 We’ve imagined, and lived this scenario, until we finally said, “the guy who built this house isn’t the boss of me!”
 Just because at some point in time someone wrote “dining room” over this square plot in your home, doesn’t mean that it can only forever and henceforth be used as a dining room.
 We say you can have your dining room four days a year, but you can also have a playroom 361 days a year.
-Here are a few tips to make a functional playroom that can masquerade as a very playful dining room when duty calls.
+Here are a few tips to make a functional dining room playroom combo.

 The tables and chairs.

 Choose a standard height table.
 Many play table options are adjustable, all the way to standard height.
 Depending on the amount of seating needs, consider putting two tables end to end to create a longer table.
 This will give more surface area for play and eating.
 Or, if you prefer to use a dining table, use a farm table style or something else that will look good with a little wear and tear.
 Don’t choose a pristine stained option that you’ll constantly be worried about.
 We suggest a white or wood tone table.
 For the chairs, any desk height or standard dining chair will work.
 You can mix and match a few styles for an eclectic look, or invest in a handful of the same chair, and buy some stylish folding chairs for extra seating when needed.